Niharikaaa-git/cicids2017-ids-comparison/README.md

 Open Git Bash
 cd into your project folder:
 bash
    cd ~/Desktop/[folder name]

-Start the Jupyter server again:
+Start the Jupyter server again: bash python.exe -m notebook

-bash
-   python.exe -m notebook

 Open the browser link it gives you
    Open whichever notebook you want to continue with

-##Claude's Plan Was Real
+## Claude's Plan was REAL